liyunfan1223/SingleCore_TC/README.md

 This project is aimed to fix, optimize and develop playerbots based on TrinityCore / SingleCore.

+Tips: It can be compiled successfully in ubuntu16.04.
+I'm not sure whether it can be compiled in other os or newer version of ubuntu.

+Here is my environment:
+- gcc-6, g++-6
+- boost==1.58.0
+- openssl==1.0.2g
+- glibc=2.23
+- mysql=5.7.33

 ## Bug Fix

 - Party member heal target error for pet (will make healer bots stuck).